- Slide show: Causes of back pain

 - see all

-Slide show: Sleeping positions that reduce back painBy Mayo Clinic staff
+Slide show: Causes of back painBy Mayo Clinic staff

 A crack in one of the spinal disks — rubbery cushions between the vertebrae — may cause back pain or play a role in the development of back pain.
 Spinal disks protect the stacked vertebrae from rubbing against each other.
 The outer layer (annulus) of each disk is normally tough and pliable.
 The inner layer (nucleus) is soft.